iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Strong Convexity, Equivalences and Implications.md

 ---
 ### **Strongly Convex and Smoothness Together**

 There are some results that only happens with both strong convexity and Lipschitz smoothness of the function.
+These reasults are occationally useful, especially deriving the best kind of behavior an algorithm can experience.

 ---